radiac/django-tagulous/README.txt

 jQuery 1.7.2 in the tagulous static directory.
 This is included by default, but can be configured by changing the TAGULOUS_ADMIN_JQUERY setting, in case you already have a more recent version of jQuery in your admin site.

+You can also register a ModelAdmin to manipulate the tag table directly:

+    class MyModelTagsAdmin(admin.ModelAdmin):
+        list_display = ('name', 'count', 'protected')
+    admin.site.reguster(MyModel.tags.model, MyModelTagsAdmin)

+Remember that the relationship between your entries and tags are standard ForeignKey or ManyToMany relationships, so deletion propagation will work as it would normally.

 Notes